 If you’re eager to increase your home value, choosing epoxy is an excellent way to improve.
 Firstly, its strength and durability ensure that it’s long-lasting.
 Secondly, epoxy flooring projects add beauty with a decorative coating without forking out too much money.

-What are the advantages of epoxy flooring?
+What are the advantages and disadvantages of epoxy flooring?

 Here are some of the pros of epoxy floors: